capdevon/jme-material-portable/README.md

 Material mat = new Material(assetManager, "MatDefs/New/PBRLighting.yaml");
 Material mat = new Material(assetManager, "MatDefs/New/PBRLighting.json");

-// loads the Material without caching the file YamlMaterialLoader loader = new YamlMaterialLoader();
+// loads the Material without caching the file (no need to register the loader) YamlMaterialLoader loader = new YamlMaterialLoader();
 Material mat = loader.loadMaterial(assetManager, new YamlMaterialKey("MyMaterial.yaml"));